ADITHYASNAIR2021/Software_engineering/README.md

 # Software_engineering
-Making an application which have a collection of various disease predictors.
+Effort to making an application which have a collection of various disease predictors.